 3. Bank Impersonation

-Using a spoofed phone number and caller ID, the cybercriminal pretends to be calling on behalf of the victim’s bank.
-The caller says that there has been unusual activity on the victim’s account and asks the victim to confirm their bank account details, including their mailing address for proof of identification.
+Using a spoofed phone number and caller ID, the cyber criminal pretends to be a representative of your bank.
+They'll say there's been unusual activity on your account and ask you to confirm your bank account details and mailing address as proof of identification.